Debt Update – 6 Months into Repayment

 Now that we’ve addressed the holidays and the new year, let’s move right along into February –

 The month of February typically brings a feeling of anticipation, knowing we will be filing our taxes and usually receive a pretty decent refund.
-Now, I know there are many people out there who would suggest my SO and I should adjust our withholding so that we don’t receive a refund (or at least not a large one.)
+Now, I know there are many people out there who would suggest we adjust our withholding so we don’t receive a refund (or at least not a large one.)

 But from our perspective, it’s a way for us to save a substantial amount and make a plan for its use.
 Yes, we could potentially have a little more in our paychecks, but would we really be putting that smaller amount of money to better use?

 Maybe some day down the road, once we have our financial ducks in a row, we can create a budget.
 One that we can actually stick to, so that extra amount would actually mean something.

 But I feel like the tax refund is forcing us to acknowledge this chunk of savings in February, which we then apply to a certain goal (paying off bills, allotting for a larger purchase, putting away for vacation, etc.).

 With that being said, in February, we paid $5,011 toward credit card bills.
 That’s double what we normally pay in minimum payments.
 And by doing so, we paid off 3 of our lower-balance credit cards (Kohl’s, PayPal, Comenity).